 The TNC automatically pre-positions the tool in the tool axis.
-Note Parameter Q204 (2nd setup clearance).
+Note Parameter Q204 (2nd set-up clearance).

-At the end of the cycle the TNC returns the tool to the starting point (center of the circular arc) in the working plane.
-Exception: if you define a slot position not equal to 0, then the TNC only positions the tool in the tool axis to the 2nd setup clearance.
+At the end of the cycle the TNC returns the tool to the starting point (center of the pitch circle) in the working plane.
+Exception: if you define a slot position not equal to 0, then the TNC only positions the tool in the tool axis to the 2nd set-up clearance.
 In these cases, always program absolute traverse movements after the cycle call.